JSlowik/commacloner/README.md

 #### About Overrides
 Overrides allow you to manipulate deals "on the fly" to account for different currencies (USD, USDT, USDC, etc), before creating the deal on your destination bot.
-Additionally overrides also allows you to cancel deals on your source bot that are unavailable on the destination bot.
+Additionally, overrides also allow you to cancel deals on your source bot that are unavailable on the destination bot.

 NOTE: